June Almeida: Legacy

+In 2025, an exhibition on the international endeavour to develop a COVID-19 vaccine opened at the National Museum of Scotland, called Injecting Hope: The Race For A Covid-19 Vaccine showing the scientific principles and innovative research behind the urgent development of a vaccine and the global logistical challenges it faced.
+Almeida's original work underpinning the theory behind later research, is marked with her notebooks on exhibit.

 Personal life

 On 11 December 1954 Almeida married Enrique Rosalio (Henry) Almeida (1913–1993), a Venezuelan artist.
 Together they had a daughter Joyce who became a psychiatrist and had two daughters.
 Her marriage to Enrique Almeida ended in divorce.

 In 1985, Almeida retired to Bexhill-on-Sea with her second husband, Phillip Samuel Gardner, a fellow virologist, whom she had married in 1979.
 Gardner died in 1994.

 In 2007, Almeida died of a heart attack at Bexhill.

 Commemoration

 In September 2020, a new COVID-19 testing laboratory at Guy's Hospital was named after Almeida.